ntnu-itk-autonomous-ship-lab/rlmpc/README.md

 If you are using code from this repository in your work, please use the following citation:
 ```
 @Article{Tengesdal2024sacn,
-  author  = {Tengesdal, T and Gros, Sebastien and Johansen, T. A.},
+  author  = {Tengesdal, T and Gros, S. and Johansen, T. A.},
   journal = {IEEE Access},
   title   = {Soft Actor Critic with a Nonlinear Model Predictive Control Actor for Adaptable Collision-free Ship Trajectory Planning},
   year={2024},